flatironinstitute/SkellySim/docs/source/postprocessing.rst

 Interactive mode
 ----------------

-SkellySim also supports an "interactive" mode where it runs inside a containing python process in :code:`listener` mode.
-This allows you to exploit the SkellySim machinery on demand to calculate various quantities without needless intermediate storage.
+SkellySim supports an "interactive" mode where it runs inside a containing python process in :code:`listener` mode.
+This allows you to exploit the SkellySim machinery on demand to calculate various quantities without intermediate storage.
 This is extremely useful to generate your own velocity fields, stream lines, and vortex lines at any given simulation point.
-Eventually this will be the dominant post-processing mode, as more facilities are added.
 Please see the following to get started:
 `examples/listener_mode/listener_example.py
 <https://github.com/flatironinstitute/SkellySim/blob/main/examples/listener_mode/listener_example.py>`_.